 Distributions to Participants - Following a participant's separation from service, a distribution of benefits will be made upon request in a single sum payment.
-The portion of a participant's account invested in the Union Pacific Common Stock Fund, if any, is distributed in cash unless shares of stock are elected at the time of distribution ("in-kind distribution").
+Distributions from the PAYSOP/TRASOP account and the portion of a participant's account invested in the Union Pacific Common Stock Fund are distributed in cash unless shares of stock are elected at the time of distribution ("in-kind distribution").
 In-kind distributions are single sum and any fractional shares are distributed in cash.
 A participant who separated from service may defer distribution until the earlier of the participant's required beginning date, as defined in the Plan, or the participant's death.
 If distribution is deferred until the participant's required beginning date, the participant may elect distribution either in a single sum or in the form of monthly, quarterly, semi-annual, or annual installments.
 Such single sum distribution must be made (or installments begin) no later than the participant's required beginning date.
-If the participant remains employed with the Company after attaining age 70 $\frac{1}{2}$ (or, if the participant's date of birth), the participant must either take a single sum distribution or begin installment payments of his/her account no later than the April 1st of the year following the year in which the participant separated from service.
+If the participant remains employed with the Corporation after attaining age 70 $\frac{1}{2}$ (or, if the participant's date of birth is after June 30, 1949, the age determined under Section 401(a)(9) of the Code, based on the participant's date of birth) the participant must either take a single sum distribution or begin installment payments of his/her account no later than the April 1st of the year following the year in which the participant separated from service.

-In-service withdrawals, including withdrawals of rollover contributions or after-tax contributions, qualified birth or adoption distributions, hardship withdrawals, and withdrawals on and after age 59 1⁄2, may be made by a participant from his or her account in accordance with the Plan's provisions.
+In-service withdrawals, including withdrawals of rollover contributions or after-tax contributions, qualified birth or adoption distributions, hardship withdrawals, and withdrawals on and after age 59 1⁄2 or in the event of Total Disability, may be made by a participant from his or her account in accordance with the Plan's provisions.

 Plan Administration - The Plan is administered by the Named Fiduciary - Plan Administration.
 The Executive Vice President - Sustainability and Strategy of Union Pacific Railroad Company currently serves in this role.
 Investment management fees for the Plan's investment options are netted against investment earnings.
-Except to the extent the Company is obligated pursuant to the terms of a collective bargaining agreement to pay expenses incurred for Plan administration, such expenses, including participant recordkeeping expenses, are payable from Plan assets.
+Expenses incurred administering the Plan, including participant recordkeeping expenses, are payable from Plan assets.
+The Corporation has the option, but not the obligation, to pay Plan administrative expenses.